fei176/smoke_monitoring/README.md

 quick use：http://120.48.25.3:6573

-Because of some restrictions, this project run on a fixed directory(windows, cpu only，onnx runtime), for now,it's c:/project
+opencv is required

-1、unzip the "project.zip ([project.zip](链接：https://pan.baidu.com/s/1kpTPmq59DgshMLYbtrJY_g?pwd=1234 提取码：1234)) " to c:/project
+set boost include dir, onnx include dir and onnx lib dir in CMakeLists.txt, than use cmake and make to compile the project, the output file is in ./build

-2、cd to c:/project
+how to use:

-3、run mnist.exe , default listening on port 127.0.0.1:6573
+1、./smoke 127.0.0.1 1234 /home/path/to/web/dir /home/path/to/weights/dir

-4、open 127.0.0.1:6573 in browser
+2、open 127.0.0.1:1234 in browser

-5、choose a model，fill out the parameters，it will show the detection result after 0-1s (relying on cpu performance ) in most cases(i hope so,😅）
+3、choose a model，fill out the parameters，it will show the detection result after 0-1s (relying on cpu performance ) in most cases(i hope so,😅）

  <img src="./result_img/temp.png" alt="dog" style="zoom:0%;" />

 **Feature work：**

-fixed bugs，GPU-supported, more model, write makefile.txt for cross platform supported...
+GPU-supported, more models....